sage-code/eve/manual/structure.md

 return;
 ```

-## Conditionals
+## Ternary operator

-A condition is using an expression that can have values T or F.
+A ternary operator is "?".
+Can be used with conditional expressions to return one value or other.
 **syntax**
 ```
-  statement if (condition)
+  value ? (condition) : value
 ```

 **example**
 ```
-print "True"  if  True;  ** this will print True print "False" if !False;  ** this will print False
+print ("True" ?
+True)
 ```

-**restriction:**

-* can not be used in conjunction with region keywords
-* can not be used in conjunction with declarations

-## Expressions
+## λ expressions

-An λ expression can have multiple conditionals named nodes.
+An λ expression we can use multiple conditionals nodes separated by comma:

 **syntax:**
 ```
-  identifier := (value if condition,...default_value)
+  identifier := (value ? condition,...:default_value)
 ```

 **nodes**
-* each node is evaluated until one return a value
+* each node is evaluated until one is true
 * each node can return one single value
-* the last node do not use a condition
+* the last node do not use a condition but ":"

 **example**
 ```